-Many drug rehab centers offer a treatment plan to address both the substance abuse disorder and the mental illness.
+Many drug rehab centers offer a treatment plan to address both the substance use disorder and the mental illness.
 In addition to counseling and therapy, treatment centers also teach lifestyle skills and encourage activities to help clients better manage their daily stress.

 What Types of Mental Illness Affect Substance Use?

 There is a sweeping number of ways mental illness and substance use are related.
 Often, someone begins using a substance to overcome the insecurities or challenges of their mental illness.
 Many substances produce euphoric or desirable effects that can momentarily dull any hardships or confusion they’re dealing with.

 Anxiety is a common mental illness that people use substances to cope with.
 People dealing with anxiety may use opiates such as prescription medications, heroin, or morphine because they put the user in a deep state of relaxation.
 Unfortunately, these drugs are highly addictive and can quickly lead to substance addiction.
 To overcome this kind of addiction, a person should look for an anxiety treatment program that can address their specific needs.

 Many people with substance use disorders may also have issues with self-image or self-esteem.
 For example, a student may be insecure about their performance in school.
 In order to be more productive and have better focus, they may abuse amphetamines such as Adderall.

 For young people, there is an added risk of peer pressure that leaves them vulnerable to all substances.
 A desire to fit in or fear of being bullied may expose them to a dangerous substance that later snowballs into an addiction.